 So I aimed high.
 I decided to really test myself out, to see if I could still do this, by shooting for one of the most desirable opportunities for an emerging composer in this country- the TSO Composers’ School in Hobart.
 And I got in.
 As someone who could generally talk underwater, getting that phone call was one of the few times I’ve been genuinely rendered mute.
 I don’t know who was on the panel for that decision, but whoever they were they share much of the responsibility (blame?) for where I find myself now; along, that is, with my Mum who realised I needed composition lessons way before I did.

 One thing led to another and with a bit of a gentle prod to, to be crude for a moment, shit or get off the pot, I am now doing a Doctorate of Musical Arts at the Sydney Conservatorium.
 I consider my composition to be a form of story-telling.
 Sometimes I’m the only person who knows the story, but ideas of narrative and movement inform everything that I write.
-I’m also influenced by French composers of the 20th century, so I’m also known for making colour and wit and musical tourism central to my music.
+I’m also influenced by French composers of the 20th century, so I’m also known for making colour and wit central to my music.

 In between writing music, I also get shouty about Australian music and do sessional lecturing, which I really love.
 I also am active on Twitter, where I talk music but also politics, cities and cricket.
 I’m available for commissions, odd-jobs and freelance gigs.